A Brief History

 Of the 23 men tried, 7 were acquitted, 7 were sentenced to death by hanging, and the remainder received prison sentences for as little as 10 years or as much as life.
 The condemned men were hanged in June of 1948.
 Thus closed one of the truly sad chapters in the history of man’s cruelty to other men.

-Question for students: When, if ever, is human experimentation acceptable?
+Question for students (and subscribers): When, if ever, is human experimentation acceptable?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!